-Wannon Falls are an exceptional phenomenon of nature which lie just 20kms from Hamilton.
+Wannon Falls is an exceptional phenomenon of nature which lies just 20kms from Hamilton.

 Wannon Falls Map – Camping, Grampians Victoria

 Downstream, visitors are treated to the sight of rapids as the water carves its way around the gigantic basalt rocks.
 The viewing platform located at the falls offers amazing views of the land beyond.

 Close by, a rotunda displays interpretative media for visitors to the falls.
 At the rotunda, visitors can learn about the geology specific to this area, the diverse flora and fauna, the rich history of the indigenous Koori people, as well as details about the artists who expressed their creativity in different parts of the area.